Kulgar/redmine_discussions_plugin/README.md

 `cp config/database.yml.example config/database.yml`

 Configure development and test configurations with the database you use.

 (Follow step 3 in above redmine documentation and replace production with test and development)

 [Install rmagick](https://github.com/rmagick/rmagick)
 Follow instructions according to your OS.

 If you get stuck, it isn't that bad... you still will be able to launch redmine.
 Just continue and get back to that latter.
+Just install gems without rmagick:

+`bundle install --without rmagick`

 Generate a random key used to secure cookies storing session data:

 `bundle exec rake generate_secret_token`

 _note: bundle exec is used to run a command using the gem version from the current folder Gemfile(.lock), especially useful in production if gems are installed within the app folder._

 Do the db migration:

 `bundle exec rake db:migrate`

 Execute the redmine seed that create default configuration data:

 `bundle exec rake redmine:load_default_data`

 Select the language you want to use in redmine by default

 Launch app:

 `bundle exec rails server webrick`

 You should be able to log in with: admin / admin